mxk/windows-secure-group-policy/README.md

   successful update, disabling NCSI doesn't seem to cause further problems, but DISM will still run into errors.
 Guess how many days it took to figure this out.
-* All traffic to Microsoft servers except for NCSI tests and Windows, Root CA, and Defender definition updates is disabled.
 * Everything related to Microsoft accounts, Store, Windows Apps, cloud, feedback, and customer ~~spying~~ experience improvement is disabled.
 Some of these settings are only supported by Enterprise and Education editions.